 For an example of such a study, see Green and Armstrong’s (2012) Effects of Mandatory Disclaimers.
 On the need for evidence, see Green and Armstrong’s (2015) Australian Senate Economics References Committee Inquiry submission, Regulating choice: The need for evidence.

-Standards for this site
+Standards for This Site

 We invite all relevant contributions.
 Our overriding standards are objectivity and full disclosure of experimental evidence along with interpretations as to what the evidence says, based on logic.
 We require:

-- Civil discourse
+- Civil discourse;

-- No ad hominem arguments
+- No ad hominem arguments;

-- Signed contributions with contact information
+- Signed contributions with contact information; and

 - Contributions to be of one of two types:

-- Errors of fact
+- Errors of fact; or

 - Information about experimental studies with tests of alternative approaches to regulation.

-With respect to our contributions, we endeavour to check all sources with the authors and ask them to verify that we have correctly summarized their findings (for evidence on why, see Wright and Armstrong 2008).
+With respect to our contributions, we endeavor to check all sources with the authors and ask them to verify that we have correctly summarized their findings (for evidence on why, see Wright and Armstrong 2008).